 This PM seeks to demonstrate that individuals were appropriately screened and meet the required eligibility criteria to receive waiver services prior to being enrolled or maintained in the DD Waivers program.
-The VIDES is required to be completed within 12 months of the previous VIDES and any time there is a significant change in the individual's life that would potentially affects the results of the survey.
+The VIDES is required to be completed within 12 months of the previous VIDES and any time there is a significant change in the individual's life that would potentially affect the results of the survey.

-The aggregate total for this PM in SFY 2021 was 100%.
+The aggregate total for this PM in SFY 2022 was 99%, slightly lower than in SFY 2021 (100%).
 No remediation is needed.